©2020 Stuart Morgan-Ayrs is powered by WebHealer

 Stuart is not only trained in psychoanalysis, CBT, CBA, counselling, hypnotherapy, mindfulness and body psychology.
 He has also completed post qualification competency training in CBASP (cognitive behavioural analysis system of psychotherapy) with Dundee Medical School.
 This training includes CBA (cognitive behavioural analysis) and also crucially Disciplined Personal Interaction, a system where people with long term issues are reintroduced to normal conversation and interaction.

-Skype and other online providers are available for a range of therapy models, including individual psychotherapy, couples psychoanalysis, and of course clinical supervision of other therapists.
+We use Doxy, a secure clinical telecommunications platform are available for a range of therapy models, including individual psychotherapy, couples psychoanalysis, and of course clinical supervision of other therapists.
 We do not use hypnosis online for safety issues.
 We are a highly accredited provider of hypnotherapy, counselling and psychotherapy.

 Fears and phobias can become disabling and make a severe impact on people's lives.
 Among classic fears are spiders, heights, public speaking, other animals, driving, flying.....
 Simply however ANYTHING can become a phobia.
 Because of this it is essential to get individual attention and support, and off the shelf type treatments are of limited effectiveness.
 Useful forms of psychotherapy support include Cognitive Behavioural Therapy, Hypnotherapy, Mindfulness, NLP and psychoanalysis.

 Psychotherapy and Counselling are not just about treating mental illness or supporting conditions like depression and anxiety.
 Very often people begin therapy because they want to live life more fully, and discover how to truly make the best of their opportunities.
 In particular psychoanalysis is a form of psychotherapy used by people to develop a deeper understanding of themselves, their place in their lives, and how they can move forward, creating their own story.